Mdelage/PIR/README.md

 # firefighter-robot-game-multiplayer
 The multiplayer part of the Firefighter Robot game, from the HoRIzON project.
+The original game can be played [here](http://robot-isae.isae.fr).

 Forked from [YoannH/PIR](https://github.com/YoannH/PIR).
-This is for a second-year research project à ISAE-Supaero.
+This is for a second-year research project at ISAE-Supaero.

 ## Installation for Mac